sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/first_deploy.md

 In the example above it is `docker.io/kostiscodefresh/my-app-image:385643c`

-Now in Github go your second Git repository that contains the Kubernetes manifests (and not the application source code) and edit the file `aws-gitops-app-manifests/blob/main/simple-java-app/values.yaml` and enter your new container tag.
+Now in Github go to your second Git repository that contains the Kubernetes manifests (and not the application source code).
+Edit the file `aws-gitops-app-manifests/blob/main/simple-java-app/values.yaml` and enter your new container tag.

 ![Edit new version](/images/gitops/new-version-manual.png)